code-for-chapel-hill/NC-COVID-SMS-Messaging/README.md

 Now run pip install -r requirements.txt in the base directory.

+You will need to set the following environmental variables

+    1. SPREADSHEET_KEY - They key of the google spreadsheet, which can be found in the URL
+    2. TWILIO_NUMBER - the Twilio phone number we are using for texting
+    3. FLOW_URL - the URL of the Twilio studio flow
+    4. TWILIO_ACCOUNT_SID - get from twilio account
+    5. TWILIO_AUTH_TOKEN - get from twilio account

 # Deploy
 This project is deployed as an AWS Lambda function.
 To deploy, zip the nc_covid_response directory (the directory with ask_for_updates.py) and use the AWS CLI to update the function code.